 How do directors protect themselves from being personally liable?

 The director must ensure all actions they carry out and are noted.
 The company’s assets should be listed and not disposed of.
 Ensure such things as bank statements, company accounts, and management records are both protected and available to the OR, or liquidator when required.
-Directors are required to respond to information requests by either the liquidator or the OR, not doing so is a criminal offence.
-The sooner action is taken to get professional advice from Wilson Field the better the outcome will be.
+Directors are required to respond to information requests by either the liquidator or the OR, not doing so is a criminal offense.
+The sooner action is taken to get professional advice from us the better the outcome will be.